 Prepaid allocations are the purchase of a block of units for a customer to use; using up that block of units is referred to as prepaid usage.
 Generally, a subscriber will purchase an allocation first, then record usage over time.
 If the usage recorded exceeds the amount allocated, or an allocation was not purchased to begin with, those units of usage will be billed as overage.

 One unique aspect about prepaid components is that proration will be neither calculated nor applied when purchasing allocations or recording usage.
 The full amount due will be charged when buying the allocation.
+To see how invoices will reflect prepaid usage, please visit our Relationship Invoicing invoice breakdown guide.

 Bear in mind that allocations are always additive and cumulative.
 For example, if a subscriber requests an allocation for 600, and then another for 800, the total allocation will be 1400.